How Matching & Restoration Works

 When you dial 321-420-7274, Ryan Solberg — the owner of CFDR — answers the phone directly.
 No call center, no dispatch middleman.
 You speak to the person who will be responsible for your project from start to finish.

-Within minutes of your call, our crew is mobilized and headed to your location.
-We maintain equipment and vehicles ready to roll 24 hours a day, 7 days a week, including weekends and holidays.
+Within minutes of your call, Ryan dispatches a vetted local restoration pro from our Central Florida network.
+Network pros maintain equipment and vehicles ready to roll 24 hours a day, 7 days a week, including weekends and holidays.

 On-site assessment within 60 minutes

-We arrive at your property, assess the extent of damage, identify the moisture source, and determine the safest path forward.
-We use professional moisture meters, thermal imaging cameras, and decades of field experience to see damage that isn't visible to the naked eye.
+Your matched pro arrives at your property, assesses the extent of damage, identifies the moisture source, and determines the safest path forward.
+They use professional moisture meters, thermal imaging cameras, and field experience to see damage that isn't visible to the naked eye.

 Secure and document

-We photograph and document everything before touching it — this creates the evidence trail your insurance claim will depend on.
-If emergency board-up, tarping, or water shutoff is needed, we handle it immediately to stop further damage from occurring.
+Your matched pro photographs and documents everything before touching it — this creates the evidence trail your insurance claim will depend on.
+If emergency board-up, tarping, or water shutoff is needed, they handle it immediately to stop further damage from occurring.

 Mitigation